 57. Use the Kettlebells

-According to research conducted at the University of Wisconsin, kettlebell training burns as much as calories per minute as 6-minute mile—amounting to 400 to 500 calories for a 20-minute workout.
+According to research conducted at the University of Wisconsin, kettlebell training burns as many calories per minute as a 6-minute mile—amounting to 400 to 500 calories for a 30-minute workout.

-Not only that, other research found that kettlebell training can drastically reduce shoulder, neck and back pain by strengthening upper body and core muscles.
+Another research has also found that kettlebell training can lessen shoulder, neck and back pain by strengthening upper body and core muscles.

 Here is a simple workout routine to try: